ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 - `config.json`: The original config used for the run.
 This is useful for reproducing the run.
 - `eval_results.jsonl`: Each question and answer, along with the GPT metrics for each QA pair.
-- `evaluation_gpt_boxplot.png`: The box chart for the evaluation results of evaluation metrics.
+- `evaluation_gpt_boxplot.png`: A box chart for the results of the evaluation metrics.
-- `evaluation_gpt_radar.png`: The radar chart for the mean score of evaluation metrics.
+- `evaluation_gpt_radar.png`: A radar chart with the mean score of the evaluation metrics.
-- `evaluation_results.png`: The bar charts for the pass count, pass rate and average rating of evaluation metrics.
+- `evaluation_results.png`: Bar charts for the pass count, pass rate and average rating of the evaluation metrics.
-- `evaluation_stat_boxplot`:  The box charts for the evaluation results corresponding to the answer length, latency and F1 score.
+- `evaluation_stat_boxplot.png`: Box charts for the evaluation results corresponding to the answer length, latency, and F1 score.
 - `summary.json`: The overall results, e.g. average GPT metrics.

 ## Run red teaming evaluation